In Short

 - where the incidents occurred;

-- the source or reasons for the incidents;
+- the source or reasons for the incidents; and

 - who is likely to be exposed.

-6. Eliminate, Control or Mitigate the risks
+6. Eliminate, Control or Mitigate the Risks

-- Substitute or modify the hazard in some way;
+- substitute or modify the hazard in some way;

-- Keep staff away from the hazard;
+- keep staff away from the hazard;

-- Raise awareness of the hazard;
+- raise awareness of the hazard; or

-- Provide staff with special safety gear.
+- provide staff with special safety gear.

 We appreciate your feedback – your submission has been successfully received.